stitchdata/docs/_getting-started/concepts-system-overview-guide.md

       - title: "Preparing"
         anchor: "system-architecture--preparing"
         content: |
           The second phase in the replication process is called **Preparing**.
-During this phase, the extracted data is replicated internally for redundancy, batched, and readied for loading.
+During this phase, the extracted data is buffered in Stitch's durable, highly available internal data pipeline and readied for loading.

           The Preparing phase includes: